Test Catalog

 Evaluation Tools:

-Unless reported or predicted to cause disease, alterations in protein coding genes that do not result in an amino acid substitution are not reported.
-The mitochondrial haplogroup classification of the patient will be reported, but the individual nucleotide changes that define the haplogroup will not be reported.
-These and common alterations identified for this patient are available upon request.
+Unless reported or predicted to cause disease, variants in protein coding genes that do not result in an amino acid substitution are not reported.
+These and common variants identified for this patient are available upon request.

 Reclassification of Variants-Policy: